milanvdmaaten/portfolio/content/blog/floor-planner/index.md

       can be set.
 Step 2 and 3 offer the possibility to add windows and doors to the room shape.
 However, the test results showed that no participant made use of this functionality.
-That's why indicators were added to the elements that could be manipulated on the screen, which trigger the user to play with the shape and position of the elements on the screen."
+That's why indicators were added to the elements that could be manipulated on the screen.
+These trigger the user to play with the shape and position of the elements on the screen."
   - type: imagesBlock
     size: medium